zhiming99/rpc-frmwrk/Concept.md

 modifying its configuration file, as `XXXdesc.json` from the sample codes under the `test` directory.

-#### Security over Internet
+#### Security over the Network

-RPC-frmwrk can be configured to use WSS(Secure WebSocket) for the communication over internet.
+RPC-frmwrk can be configured to use WSS(Secure WebSocket) for the communication with the web server over the internet.
 And it can also be configured to use SSL within the intranet.
 The pluggable authentation and access control will be supported in the future.

 ## Object and Interface